Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Origin:

-This idiom suggests that each person or thing will eventually have a chance for success or recognition.
+This idiom refers to the belief that everyone will eventually have a chance for success or recognition.

 Meaning: